kubernetes/kubernetes/docs/proposals/sysctl.md

 $ sudo sysctl -a
 ```

-A number of them are namespaced and can therefore be set for each container
+A number of them are namespaced and can therefore be set for a container
 independently with today's Linux kernels.

 **Note**: This proposal - while sharing some use-cases - does not cover ulimits